-As a remisier for nearly 8 years, I realised that investors and traders who are starting out tend to ask a similar set of questions.
+As a remisier for many years, I realised that investors and traders who are starting out tend to ask a similar set of questions.
 The topic on deciphering corporate actions has popped up multiple times, and I have decided to compile the information to educate the folks out there.
+You're welcome.

 Go to SGX website, and search for "Company Announcements" & "Corporate Action".